THEGUYSthataresop/THEGUYSthataresop.github.io/README.md

     "Mfer You Can't Even Spell How Old Are You Lmao", "When You're Not Retarded Lmk",
-    "I Care Less Enjoy The Time You Wasted On That", "Lmao Keep Updating It It Means Next To Nothing To Me" ]
+    "I Care Less Enjoy The Time You Wasted On That", "Lmao Keep Updating It It Means Next To Nothing To Me", "Waste Of Time"
+    ]
     var chosen = array[Math.floor(Math.random()*array.length)];